mannbro/PiPicoGarageHomebridge/README.md

 Make sure that you have Micropython installed on your Raspberry Pi Pico.

-Edit the wifi setting in the main.py file and upload through your favourite tool, such as Thonny.
+Edit the wifi setting in the config.py file and upload config.py and main.py through your favourite tool, such as Thonny.

 # Connecting to Homebridge